Daimler eyes stake in unit of China's BAIC - sources

-FRANKFURT (Reuters) - Daimler AG (DAIGn.DE) is eyeing a stake in the passenger car unit of its Chinese partner BAIC Group BEJINS.UL as part of efforts to boost its position in the world's largest car market, three people close to the plans said.
+FRANKFURT Jan 11 (Reuters) - German luxury carmaker Daimler is eyeing an anchor investment in the passenger car unit of its Chinese partner BAIC Group, in a bid to overcome its weakness the world's largest car market, three people close to the plans said.

 "When BAIC Motor is floated, Daimler may take a stake of 10 to 20 percent," one of the sources said on Friday, adding the size of the stake depended on discussions with its Chinese partner.

-Daimler declined to comment, while BAIC, China's fifth- largest automaker, was not immediately available.
+Daimler, the maker of Mercedes-Benz cars, declined to comment while BAIC, China's fifth largest automaker, was not immediately available for comment.

-State-controlled BAIC's chairman Xu Heyi told Reuters in September the group aimed to list BAIC Motor in 2013, hoping to raise around 10 billion yuan ($1.6 billion).
+The chairman of State-controlled BAIC, Xu Heyi, told Reuters in September that it aims to list its passenger car subsidiary BAIC Motor in 2013, hoping to raise around 10 billion yuan ($1.6 billion).

-Two sources close to the transaction said BAIC Motor is expected to be listed in Hong Kong this year, while other sources cautioned that an initial public offering (IPO) may be delayed until next year.
+Two sources close to the transaction said BAIC Motor is expected to be listed in Hong Kong this year, targeting a volume of at least $1 billion, while other sources cautioned that an initial public offering (IPO) may be delayed until next year.

 Goldman Sachs and Morgan Stanley have been mandated to organise the listing, the sources said.